 - So how do I get started?

 - You can start by downloading a daily ISO.
+(We are currently focused on Gnome spin)

 - Verify all software loads and works in live boot.
 Then perform the install & reboot!